nylas/nylas-mail/docs/advanced/keymaps.md

 ## Forcing Chromium's Native Keystroke Handling

+EDIT: This has been overridden in the Edgehill project.
+By default, Chromium's native keystroke handling for Copy, Paste, Select-All, etc. is enabled.
+To except yourself from these behaviors, apply the `.override-key-bindings` class to an element.

 If you want to force the native browser behavior for a given keystroke, use the `native!` directive as the command of a binding.
 This can be useful to enable the correct behavior in native input elements, for example.
 If you apply the